TL;DR: Rule-based evaluations for usability are an efficient way to improve interfaces

 - More: Guidelines for Windows, Google products, Gnome Desktop

 UI Guidelines are often part operating System ecosystems.
 They summarize how software should look and behave.

 You find sections about how applications should be like, how to think about their users and how to approach decisions for or against features – more on a product and architecture level.
 They also contain guides of how a single repeated component, like a button, should behave, what states it should have and particularly when you can and can not use it.
 As well, it outlines how such elements can be combined in dialog windows or toolbars.
 This makes UI guidelines very easy to use for development.
-They can be very prescriptive, but that is the point: They standardize so that users need to learn things only once.
-Their prescriptiveness makes them relatively easy to use for non-experts.
+They can be very prescriptive, but that is the point: They standardize, so that users need to learn things only once.
+That UI guidelines are prescriptive also makes them relatively easy to use for non-experts.

 If you design an application or extension for a platform, see if it has such guidelines and try to follow them.

 Similar to UI Guidelines are design systems and pattern libraries.
 However, in many cases they are less like a textbook and more like a collection of UI elements and thus do not document the reasons for design decisions and how they shall be used.
 They are still useful, and in case the design systems gets used a lot it might be worth to supplement it with instructions similar to the above linked guidelines.